Cray-HPE/docs-csm/install/deploy_management_nodes.md

     ncn-s003  /dev/sdj  ssd   PHYF016500TQ1P9DGN  1920G  Unknown  N/A    N/A    No
     ```

-    If you have devices that are "Available = Yes" and they are not being automatically added, you may have to zap that device.
+    If there are devices that show `Available` as `Yes` and they are not being automatically added, that device may need to be zapped.

-    **IMPORTANT:** Prior to zapping any device please ensure it is not being used.
+    **IMPORTANT:** Prior to zapping any device, ensure that it is not being used.

-1. Check to see if the number of devices is less than the number of listed drives or your output from step 1.
+1. Check to see if the number of devices is less than the number of listed drives in the output from step 1.

     ```bash
     ncn-s# ceph orch device ls|grep dev|wc -l
     24
     ```

-    If the numbers are equal, but less than the `total_osds` calculated, then you may need to fail your `ceph-mgr` daemon to get a fresh inventory.
+    If the numbers are equal, but less than the `total_osds` calculated, then the `ceph-mgr` daemon may need to be failed in order to get a fresh inventory.

     ```bash
     ncn-s# ceph mgr fail $(ceph mgr dump | jq -r .active_name)
     ```

-    Give it 5 minutes then re-check `ceph orch device ls` to see if the drives are still showing as available.
+    Wait 5 minutes and then re-check `ceph orch device ls`.
+See if the drives are still showing as `Available`.
 If so, then proceed to the next step.

 1. `ssh` to the host and look at `lsblk` output and check against the device from the above `ceph orch device ls`